ICTU/quality-time/docs/src/software.md

 | LDAP_SEARCH_FILTER | (&#124;(uid=$$username)(cn=$$username)) | LDAP search filter.
 With this default search filter, users can use either their LDAP canonical name (`cn`) or their LDAP user id to login.
 The `$username` variable is filled by *Quality-time* at run time with the username that the user enters in the login dialog box. |
 | LOAD_EXAMPLE_REPORTS | True | Whether or not to import example reports in the database on start up. |

+## Internal-server

+### API

+The internal-server provides private API endpoints for the collector and notifier.

+### Health check

+The [Dockerfile](https://github.com/ICTU/quality-time/blob/master/components/internal-server/Dockerfile) contains a health check that uses curl to retrieve an API (/) from the server.

+### Configuration

+The server uses no environment variables.

 ## Collector

 The collector is responsible for collecting measurement data from sources.
 It wakes up once every minute and asks the server for a list of all metrics.
 For each metric, the collector gets the measurement data from each of the metric's sources and posts a new measurement to the server.